apache/mxnet/tools/caffe_translator/README.md

 <sup>*</sup> - Uses [CaffePlugin](https://github.com/apache/incubator-mxnet/tree/master/plugin/caffe)

-If you want CaffeTranslator to translate a layer that is not in the above list, please create an [issue](https://github.com/apache/incubator-mxnet/issues/new).
+If you want Caffe Translator to translate a layer that is not in the above list, please create an [issue](https://github.com/apache/incubator-mxnet/issues/new).